FitnessKeeper/terraform-aws-s3-cloudfront/README.md

 - route53_toplevel_zone      (existing top-level DNS domain for the Route53 record)
 ```

-* Note if you do not want Route 53 records created pointing to the cloudfront distribution you can optionally not pass in cloudfront_fqdn.
-In this case you must specify cloudfront_aliases.
+* Note if you do not want Route 53 records created pointing to the CloudFront distribution you can optionally not pass in `cloudfront_fqdn`.
+In this case you must specify `cloudfront_aliases` and ensure that the domain to be used for this CloudFront Distribution is allowed in the bucket CORS allowed origins (`bucket_cors_extra_allowed_origins`).

 * Note if you do not want to create/manage the S3 bucket (such as for the use case of having multiple CloudFront distributions sourced from different paths of the same S3 bucket), pass `create_bucket = false` (see below for details).